 3. In the next 2 years, 81% of companies will compete mostly, or completely, based on CX.
 (Gartner)

 CX strategy checkpoints

 Surviving in a customer-focused market largely depends on customer satisfaction.
-To achieve turning visitors into players, and make them loyal, your brand depends on bridging the gap between customers’ demands and actual brands’ offering.
-Branded, personalized moments for each individual player at every point of customer engagement is what market leaders are offering.
+To achieve turning visitors into players, and make them loyal, your brand depends on bridging the gap between customers’ demands and actual brands’ offerings.
+Branded, personalized moments for each player at every point of customer engagement is what market leaders are offering.
 So should you if you want to stay on top of the game.
 Here are the 4 main checkpoints which are key for getting your CX up to standard:

 1. User-centered websites and gaming platforms

 The first checkpoint is offering online gaming websites, platforms, and apps that have a user-centered design.
 It is crucial to learn your players’ needs and wants.
 More importantly, it helps you build a gaming website or platform that provides an optimal CX and intuitively caters to these needs, thus eliminating the need for other fixes along the customer journey.

 While personalization at every step might prove unnecessary, certain engagements require it.
 It is important to identify those moments throughout the funnel and ensure you add the extra finesse.
 To achieve this, try to find an automated solution that will enable you to create personalized experiences for your customers.